RANAJI2004/CMOS-Inverter-/README.md

-# CMOS-Inverter
+# CMOS-Inverter-GPDK90-Cadence
-CMOS inverter design and analysis using Cadence Virtuoso, including transient &amp; DC simulations
+Design and analysis of a CMOS inverter using the GPDK 90nm technology in Cadence Virtuoso.
+Includes transient & DC simulations.